 Examples

-# Minimal: pre-computed calibration weights from an external tool
+# Minimal: pre-computed calibration weights, SRS-based variance

 df <- data.frame(